If you’re searching for the ultimate Guatemala itinerary, look no more!

 - Cafe la Luna – this is a cool joint with lots of memorabilia on the walls and a good selection of drinks.

-There’s also some pretty rad trips from Xela that you can take, including:
+There are also some pretty rad trips from Xela that you can take, including

 - The Fuentes Georginas, which are natural hot springs located a little out of town.